RethinkitSupport/screenconnect/README.md

 # ScreenConnect GitHub Tools
-Open command prompt (as admin) and paste this
+Open the Command Prompt (as Administrator) and paste these commands.
+The problem with these Invoke-Expression Invoke-WebRequest commands is that they often trigger anti-virus alerts.

 ## screenconnect
 Installs the Rethinkit screenconnect agent for remote support